 Professional Development Course Catalog

-Covering a myriad of topics from botany to ecology to sustainability, QBG's Professional Development courses equip teachers with skills and lessons to enliven their classrooms and engage their students.
+Covering myriad topics from botany and ecology to sustainability, QBG's Professional Development courses equip teachers with skills and lessons to enliven their classrooms and engage their students.

 Courses cover a variety of science practices and follow a "Science Immersion Model for Professional Learning."
-Teachers engage in hands-on activities that align with City, State, and National Standards, as well as the Common Core.
+Teachers engage in hands-on activities that align with current science standards, the NGSS, and Common Core Literacy and Math.

 Depending on topic, workshops run 1/2 to over 5 days in length.

-For more information on Professional Development at Queens Botanical Garden, contact Marnie Rackmill.
+For more information on Professional Development at Queens Botanical Garden, contact TeacherEducation@queensbotanical.org or (718) 886 3800 ext 371.

 Teachers Grades K-8